Using an Oracle database as a source for AWS DMS

 -

 For migrations with a high volume of changes, LogMiner might have some I/O or CPU impact on the computer hosting the Oracle source database.
-Binary Reader has less chance of having I/O or CPU impact because the archive logs are copied to the replication instance and mined there.
+Binary Reader has less chance of having I/O or CPU impact because logs are mined directly rather than making multiple database queries.

 -